griffbrad/zap/README.md

-`Zend_Cache` will be integrated throughout the codebase to allow for more cohesive caching of slow tasks like escaping large numbers of flydown entries or rending complex data tables.
+`Zend_Cache` will be integrated throughout the codebase to allow for more cohesive caching of slow tasks like escaping large numbers of flydown entries or rendering complex data tables.

 Once the PHP fork is stable and a broad range of widgets are fully functional, we will look into porting the current YUI 2 based Javascript that ships with